What if I don’t speak much Spanish?

 Should I bring a gift for my host family?

 Students normally like to bring their host families a small gift from their hometown.
 This is not mandatory, but it’s always appreciated.
-Some students also purchase small gifts during the Signature Seminars, like a bottle of olive oil or sweets.
+Alternatively, some students purchase small gifts such as sweets or flowers during the first days of the semester.

 What if I lose the keys?